saschagaudlitz/Flash/README.md

 ## Hyperparameter tuning

 You need to install `hyperopt` and `ray` for hyperparameter tuning.
+You also need to specify the `MLFLOW_TRACKING_URI` environment variable.
+Note that you always need to specift the absolute path to the database file.

-    pip install hyperopt ray
+    MLFLOW_TRACKING_URI=sqlite:////Users/konstantin/projects/Flash/mlflow.db pip install hyperopt ray

 See `hypertune.py` for example script.